An enumeration of 1-perfect ternary codes: Enumeration of concatenated ternary 1-perfect codes of length 13

-\section{Enumeration of concatenated ternary 1-perfect codes of length 13}
+\section{Enumeration of concatenated ternary 1-perfect codes of length~13}

-In this section we describe the computer-aided classification of the concatenated ternary $1$-perfect codes of length $13$.
-As intermediate steps, of independent interest, we get the classification of the RM-like $(9,3^6,3)_3$ codes, collections of such codes that are subsets of the all-parity-check code $M$, and partitions of $\FF_3^4$ into $1$-perfect codes.
+In this section, we describe the computer-aided classification of the concatenated ternary $1$-perfect codes of length~$13$.
+As intermediate steps, of independent interest, we get the classification of RM-like $(9,3^6,3)_3$ codes, collections of such codes (including RM-like partitions) that are subsets of the all-parity-check code~$M$, and partitions of $\FF_3^4$ into $1$-perfect codes.

-Before we describe the approaches we use on each step of the classification, we briefly discuss recognizing the equivalence, which is a very important and the most time-consuming tool for such classifications.
+Before we describe the approaches we use on each step of the classification, we briefly discuss recognizing the equivalence, which is a very important and the most time-con\-su\-ming tool for such classifications.